Culture of Somaliland: Explaining the Haanta caanaha

+Even today, many continue to practice this traditional craft.
+The outside of the haan is reinforced with thin wooden rods and bound with leather or plant fibers, making it durable and easy to carry.

+Craftspeople carefully select strong trees, such as Qabo and Argeeg, known for their durability and suitability for storing and transporting milk.
+The lid or cover of the Haan is made from animal hide or soft wood, tightly secured to prevent spillage during transportation.
+Some traditions include cleaning the inside of the haan with special plants like Culayga to ensure the milk remains fresh and has a pleasant aroma.
+The designs and decorations on the haan also reflect creativity, craftsmanship, and deep social knowledge passed down through generations.

 Arts

 Islam and poetry have been described as the twin pillars of Somali culture.
 Most Somalis are Sunni Muslims and Islam is vitally important to the Somali sense of national identity.
 Most Somalis don't belong to specific mosque or sect and can pray in any mosque they find.

 Celebrations come in the form of religious festivities, two of the most important being Eid al Adha and Eid al Fitr which marks the end of the fasting month.
 Families get dressed up to visit one another.
 Money is donated to the poor.
 Other holidays include June 26, which celebrates Somaliland's independce, however it is unrecognised by the international community.

 In a nomadic culture, where one's possessions are frequently moved, there is little reason for the plastic arts to be highly developed.
 Somalis embellish and decorate their woven and wooden milk jugs (Somali Haano, the most decorative jugs are made in Erigavo) and their wooden headrests, and traditional dance is important; though mainly as a form of courtship among young people.
 The traditional dance known as the Ceeyar Somaali in the Somali language is Somaliland's favourite dance.